 Perhaps I should begin by introducing myself.
-My name is Mike Rickett and I am the author of two novels, the first of which, The Poseidon Files, will be published shortly on Amazon Kindle as an eBook and could well be available on other platforms as well and possible as a paperback later on.
-The second novel, Kill Joy, could well be published in the traditional way a little later, through a publisher.
-At the moment it is under consideration by literary agents.
+My name is Mike Rickett and I am the author of two novels, the first of which, The Poseidon Files, was published about a year ago on Amazon Kindle as an eBook and later as a paperback.
+The second novel, Kill Joy, was published in October 2021 and possibly through a traditional publisher. a bit later.

 I am a new author in the sense that I only began writing fiction professionally a couple of years ago.
 Before that I was a daily newspaper journalist having worked for Reuters and the Daily Mail over the years but latterly the Liverpool Daily Post of fond memory.

 A second important facet of my life is art.
 I have a studio in Waterloo on the outskirts of Liverpool and am the founder and leader of an art movement called The Liverpool School which aims to redefine urban art.
 We currently have 12 members based on Merseyside and the Midlands.
 I now divide my time between writing and art.